sihoonchoi/GALJ-MOF/README.md

 2. Paramaters of 8 Gaussians for each element will be saved in the **gaussian_params** directory.

-3. To generate GI descriptors, run `python get_GI.py filename.cif` where `filename.cif` is a CIF file of a MOF in the **MOFs** directory.
+3. To generate GI descriptors, run `python get_gi.py filename.cif` where `filename.cif` is a CIF file of a MOF in the **MOFs** directory.
 The resulting GI descriptors will be saved in the **GI** directory as `filename.npy`.

-4. The first 3 columns in `filename.py` are the x, y, and z coordinates of grid points.
-The following columns are GI descriptors with corresponding `sigma` defined in `get_GI.py`.
+4. The first 3 columns in `filename.npy` are the x, y, and z coordinates of grid points.
+The following columns are GI descriptors with the corresponding `sigma` defined in `get_gi.py`.

 ---